Interpuce/AurorOS/CONTRIBUTING.md

 ---

-## 🧱 Contributing to Apps
+## Contributing to Apps

 Applications are less fragile than the kernel, but please still review the codebase before contributing.

+> [!TIP]
-> 💡 **Tip:** Avoid creating entirely new apps unless necessary or previously discussed with the team.
+>  Avoid creating entirely new apps unless necessary or previously discussed with the team.

 Before contributing to apps: